iHeartRadio Music Awards 2018: Everything You Didn't See on TV

 What a Bore: Bachelor Nation's Becca Tilley and Ashley Iaconetti were seated in the back of where the VIP section was and were texting on their phones, looking uninterested in the show.

 No Guns: When talking about gun violence, Halsey and G-Eazy got out of their seats and clapped above their heads.
 Laverne Cox also got out of her seat to clap.
-Everyone else was sitting clapping.
+Everyone else in the audience was sitting clapping.

 Paris When It Sizzles: Presenter Paris Hilton was there with her fiancé Chris Zylka and was recording everything on her phone.
 She was looking super happy.
-During Eminem's performance, she was is smiling big and shaking her head.
+During Eminem's performance with Kehlani, she was is smiling big and shaking her head.
 Eventually, Paris looked at Chris and they both stood up and danced to the song together.

 Kevin Mazur/Getty Images for iHeartMedia